Home » Health Conditions » Respiratory Problems » Lung Problems

 – E-Cigarettes Help Users Wean Off Smoking.
 In one study, 50 smokers who switched to Eclipse brand of e-cigarettes saw a dramatic decrease in smoking without experiencing nicotine withdrawal symptoms.
 Although some participants had an increased concentration of carbon monoxide in their bloodstream, there were otherwise no significant adverse health risks.
 Another case study followed three individuals who failed to quit smoking multiple times; after using e-cigarettes to eventually quit, all three participants were able to abstain from smoking for at least six months.

-Although e-cigarettes are an attractive alternative to smoking tobacco cigarettes, more studies and FDA regulations are required to determine the long-term cardiac and pulmonary health effects and safely administer the sale of e-cigarettes.
+Although e-cigarettes are an attractive alternative to smoking tobacco cigarettes, more studies and FDA regulations are required to determine the long-term cardiac and pulmonary health and safely administer the sale of e-cigarettes.

 Further Reading: